fsvreddit/modqueue-nuke/README.md

   removed.
 - **Re-Approve Previously Approved Items**: If enabled, items that have been previously approved by a moderator will be re-approved instead.
-- **Ignore Reports**: The maximum number of items to scan in the modqueue.
+- **Modqueue Scan Limit**: The maximum number of items to scan in the modqueue.
 Default is 0.
-Set to 0 to scan all items.
+Set to 0 to scan as many items as possible items.

 ## Known Issues